 It might sound crazy, but just relaxing at home can be a truly worthwhile way to spend your staycation.
 Remember, even if you’re staying at home, it’s your vacation!
 Would you normally use your vacation time to do household chores or other errands?
 No!
 So take the time off completely.
 Sleep in, read books, meditate, go for a walk or just do nothing at all if you feel like it.
 A digital detox gives you even more time for yourself.

 You can also stay in bed for a whole day if you want!
 Spend your vacation exactly how you want to – as long as you enjoy it, it’s not a waste of time.

 Read on: JOMO – The Joy of Missing Out

-#4 Outdoorsy Staycation Ideas
+#4: Outdoorsy Staycation Ideas

 Even if you like getting outdoors and prefer more active vacations, there’s a staycation for you.
 Most of us have never taken the time to fully explore our own backyard.
-Look up popular excursions, hiking routes, and places of interest in the area that you’ve never visited before.
-Now you finally have time for those activities you tell guests to do when they come visit your city.
+Look up popular excursions, hiking routes, and places of interest in your local area that you’ve never visited before.
+Now you finally have time for those activities you tell guests to do when they come to visit your city.

-#6 Staycation Ideas: Change of Scenery
+#6: Change of Scenery

 Want an escape from your own home?
 Feel like a change of scenery?
 Swap apartments with friends for a few days.
 Decide which rooms or closets are private and which things are allowed to be used.
 This will allow you to spend your vacation in the same city or area but gain a different perspective.
 If you’ve been working from home, this will allow you to truly switch off and get away from work.
 Maybe you can even try out another type of dwelling, like a tiny house!